talent-garden/dp-api-docs/source/includes/_event.md

 ## Get All Events

 #### HTTP Request
-With this request you can get all informations about the new talent garden events. <br></br>
+With this request you can get all information about the new talent garden events. <br></br>
 `GET https://api.talentgarden.net/v1/events`

 ```shell